 The only life member inducted in 2008, Trevor was the first person to break Karapoti's three-hour barrier 15 times.
-Along the way he made the overall podium three times during the 90s and dominated the vets category during the 2000s.
-Trevor is also renowned as the instigator of Karapoti's exclusive "Beer Pit", a group of Karapoti old-hands who race every year, with the slowest of them subjected to barmaid duties in a pink pinafore.
-In 2015 Trevor became the first to log 20 sub-three hour finishes.
+Along the way he made the overall podium three times during the 90s and has dominated the masters categories since.
+Trevor is also renowned as the instigator of Karapoti's exclusive "Beer Pit", a group of Karapoti old-hands who party as hard as they ride.
+As of 2021 he jointly held the record for the most sub-3's with Jason McCarty at 24.